t3g7/deployer/README.md

 After deployment is complete, you can run `cqlsh` this way:

     docker run -it --rm --net container:cass1 cassandra:2.2.4 cqlsh

+A folder `/data` is mounted as a shared volume outside of the container to save Cassandra data.

 ## References